-The short answer is: YES, there is!
-And if you are interested in knowing more about this, you will need to continue reading.
-Article author: Cristina Fortuno PhD Dr Fortuno is genetic scientist with focus on human health, and has a PhD (University of Queensland) in Human genetics and a Master’s Degree in Genetics […]
+If you came here for a quick answer, there is indeed a DNA test for coeliac disease.
+If you are interested in knowing more about this, you will have to continue reading.
+Article author: Cristina Fortuno PhD Dr Fortuno is genetic scientist with focus on human health, and has a PhD (University of Queensland) […]

 First, what is lactose intolerance?
 Simply put, it is the inability to digest the lactose which is present in most dairy products.
 Lactose intolerance can be very unpleasant, and symptoms may include abdominal pain and swelling, flatulence, diarrhoea, and other symptoms.
 This is a relatively common disorder affecting about 65% of the global population, although […]